yunuskorkmaz/docs.tr-tr/docs/framework/unmanaged-api/profiling/icorprofilercallback-exceptionthrown-method.md

 ## <a name="parameters"></a>Parametreler

-- `thrownObjectId`

-  \[' de] özel durumun oluşturulmasına neden olan nesnenin KIMLIĞI.
+`thrownObjectId` 'ndaki Özel duruma neden olan nesnenin KIMLIĞI.

 ## <a name="remarks"></a>Açıklamalar